natashajoann/Portfolio/_posts/2020-07-29-what-to-include-in-your-client-contract---a-downloadable-diy-contract-builder.md

 &nbsp;

-Sadly, contracts also tend to make that list.
+Sadly, contracts also tend to make that list.&nbsp;

 &nbsp;